mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 would observe a 5 second delay.
 This is not configurable in the URI, so this must be overriden internally.
 Since mongocryptd is a local process, there should only be a very short delay after spawning mongocryptd for it to start listening on sockets.
-See the SDAM spec description of `cooldownMS <../source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#cooldownms>`_.
+See the SDAM spec description of `cooldownMS`_.

 Because single threaded drivers may exceed ``serverSelectionTimeoutMS`` by the duration of the topology scan, ``connectTimeoutMS`` is also reduced.